Successful Small Businesses Track These 7 Financial KPIsWritten by Marya Sutimi on July 05, 2021

 KPIs are the metrics to measure your business performance and its alignment to your goals and objectives.
 Knowing the number can enlighten you with the progress and how well you perform based on the strategy implemented in your business.

 By tracking your financial KPIs, you will understand the financial health of your business better to make critical adjustments in your strategy implementation when necessary.
-In addition, knowing and measuring the KPIs can help you drive results faster that enable you to achieve success sooner.
+In addition, knowing and measuring the KPIs can help you drive results faster that enables you to achieve success sooner.

 7 Financial KPIs That Small Businesses Should Track